Middle and High School (Grades 7-12)

 MFS is also accredited by the Costa Rican Ministerio de Educación Pública (MEP).
 Seniors may choose to take the Costa Rican Bachillerato exams, which are necessary for attending Costa Rican universities.
 All of the seniors who took the Costa Rican Bachillerato examinations in June 2009, 2010 and 2011 earned diplomas from MEP.
 In Costa Rica, graduates have attended the Universidad de Costa Rica, the Universidad Nacional de Costa Rica, the Instituto Tecnológico de Costa Rica, the Universidad Santa Lucía, and the Universidad Latina.

-Weekly arts instruction at MFS includes visual arts, drama, human sexuality, and music on a rotating schedule.
+Weekly arts instruction at MFS includes visual arts, drama, and music on a rotating schedule.
 The program is flexible, is able to respond to the students’ interests and needs, and makes use of local resources.
-The arts program is fully funded by parent fundraising.

 During the 2009-2010 school year, the 7/8 class asked their drama teacher if they could put on a production of Grease.
 Through their inspiration, dedication and hard work, they were able to perform this musical to a packed house of parents, siblings, and community members.